IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemDS/readme.md

 ## About the sample Db2 data sharing software service template

 You can use the sample Db2 software service template, to build your own Db2 software service template to provision multiple Db2 12 for z/OS data sharing group instances in a “typical Db2 configuration” with the following attributes:
-*  The data sharing group name, group attach name, member names (Db2 subsystems), and all other names are based on the cluster prefix character that you specify when building the template according to the rules described in the [naming convention](#naming-conventions-for-the-sample-db2-data-sharing-software-service-template).
+*  The data sharing group name, group attach name, member names (Db2 subsystems), and all other names are based on the cluster prefix character that you specify when building the template, according to the rules described in the [naming convention](#naming-conventions-for-the-sample-db2-data-sharing-software-service-template).
+Throughout this information, all examples assume that  `Z` is specified for the cluster prefix character.
 * Accepts only TCP/IP connections.
 * Subsystem parameter (zPARMS) settings, as recommended by the latest best practices.
 * Three dual sets of active logs, and dual archive logs with timestamp.